One pot Chicken Tikka Masala Recipe!

 What vegetarian substitutions do you recommend?

-If you want to skip chicken or meat all together, then give paneer a try.
+If you want to skip chicken or meat altogether, then give paneer a try.
 Chop it into small cubes and just substitute for chicken.
 You can also substitute extra firm tofu that is patted dry or soya chunks.

 Tomato Sauce, Crushed Tomatoes, or Tomato Puree